harumo11/librealtime/README.md

 Ok, Let's conduct a experiment!

-Two program are made for experiment. you can find those programs in **librealtime/example/testRealtimeThread.cpp, PolicyThread.cpp** Those program try to call certain function 1000 times in 1 second.
-One program has a thread which is made by RealtimeThread, Onother program has a thread which is made by PolicyThread.
+Two program are made for experiment. you can find those programs in **librealtime/example/testRealtimeThread.cpp, PolicyThread_e.cpp** Those program tries to call a function 1000 times in 1 second.
+One program has a thread which is made by RealtimeThread, Another program has a thread which is made by PolicyThread and timer which wakes up every 1/1000 sec.

 In short, environment of experiment is as below.
 - 1000[Hz]